gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

     <td>
-      The topic header allows you to group messages that you send to the push service such that the push service can replace any pending messages with the latest message.
-For example, we request a message be sent with 'example-topic' and later on you send a second message with the same topic name, the push service will expire / drop the first message if it's still pending and only the second message will be sent.
-Sidenote:
+      The topic header allows you to group messages that you send to the push service such that the push service can replace any pending messages with the newer push message.
+For example, we request a message be sent with a topic name 'example-topic'.
+Later on you send a second message with the same topic name.
+The push service will expire / drop the first message if it's still pending and only the second message will be sent.
+Side-note:
       A topic must be less than or equal to 32 characters.
     </td>
   </tr>